Effective Corporate Values: 5 Steps to Design Them

 Steps to Create Effective Corporate Values

-Here is how to begin to make sure that you define and live core values in a way that makes sense for your strategy, culture, and talent.
+Here’s how to begin defining and living core values in a way that aligns with your strategy, strengthens your culture, and attracts the talent you need to win.

 1. Review Your Current Values

-Along with assessing your current workplace culture, the first step to creating corporate values that matter is typically to review existing values with key stakeholders to understand what each current value looks like in action and to agree upon how to best involve employees going forward.
+Along with assessing your current workplace culture, the first step in creating corporate values that truly matter is to evaluate your existing values with key stakeholders.
+This involves understanding how each value is currently expressed in day-to-day behaviors, identifying gaps between aspiration and practice, and agreeing on how employees will be engaged in shaping the values going forward.

-This current state analysis forms the foundation for successful change.
+This thorough assessment of your current state establishes the foundation for meaningful cultural alignment and lasting organizational change.

 2. Agree Upon What Matters Most